install.packages("pak")

-{mnirs} is a package for reading, processing, and analysing data from muscle near-infrared spectroscopy (mNIRS) devices.
+{mnirs} contains standardised, reproducible methods for reading, processing, and analysing data from muscle near-infrared spectroscopy (mNIRS) devices.
+Intended for mNIRS researchers and practitioners in exercise physiology, sports science, and clinical rehabilitation with minimal coding experience required.

 Installation